 Who knew turnip potage (soup) with a bit of honey could taste so wonderful?
 Tim had the striped bass in a chili-coconut rub with a light teriyaki sauce.
 I splurged on filet mignon in lemon grass sauce, with baby vegetables.
 Everything was perfectly prepared, with each plate also a feast for the eyes.
 Yum!

 Good-bye Suburu!
 Tomorrow we get on the bike and the real work starts.

 This seems as good a time as any to explain the job descriptions on a tandem bike.
 If you are experienced with tandems, you already know this part.
-But for anyone who’s thinking about trying tandem cycling (a real plus for 2 cyclists with mis-matched abilities) or if you’re just an interested observer, here’s my take on it.
+But for anyone who’s thinking about trying tandem cycling (a real plus for 2 cyclists with mismatched abilities) or if you’re just an interested observer, here’s my take on it.

 The person on the back of the bike is the Stoker (that would be me).
 The Stoker’s job is to check for traffic and communicate to the Captain, signal the turns using standard hand signals and most importantly, pedal.
-The Stoker can be heard making comments such as, “I AM pedaling hard.” or “I’m not shifting around, I’m taking off my jacket.”
+The Stoker can be heard making comments such as, “I AM pedaling hard.” or “I’m not fidgeting, I’m taking off my jacket.”

 The Stoker also has some critical ancillary activities.
 These include, but are not limited to, checking and critiquing flower gardens, spotting eagles, commenting on beautiful houses and looking in shop windows.